nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 We tell our distributed children the username of the root of the branch we're in on the distributed network.

-This message should not be sent when we're the branch root.
+Note that SoulseekQt used to not send this message when becoming a branch root.
+This behavior was corrected in early 2026.
+We should always send the message regardless of our status in the distributed network.

 ### Data Order